This post was last updated on August 20th, 2019 at 05:28 pm

 DStv customers must use a DStv Explora decoder as their primary decoder, and then link any combination of Exploras or DStv HD decoders in this three decoder arrangement mix.

-3 DStv decoders Xtraview settings Important Information
+Important Information on 3 DStv decoders Xtraview settings

 • The decoders, which can be used when linking 3 together in XtraView, are a combination of the DStv Explora and the DStv HD Decoder.
 The primary decoder in this XtraView set-up MUST be a DStv Explora.